 Arts & Business Cymru Awards 2025

-Companies of all sizes, based across the whole of Wales, compete to win the prestigious awards.
-From Housing Associations to law firms, the shortlist represents the many far-reaching ways businesses of all sizes across Wales work with the arts to achieve tangible goals.
+The annual celebration sees companies of all sizes, based across the whole of Wales, compete to win the coveted awards.
+From Housing Associations to law firms, the shortlist represented the many far-reaching ways businesses work with the arts to achieve tangible goals.
+Nineteen businesses and their arts partners made to the 2025 shortlist.

 Adviser of the Year Award, sponsored by Grant Stephens Family Law